From the 2026 budget audit

 Answer

-Share if you think research priorities should be decided by scholars and funders, not ministry budgets.
+Share if you think research priorities should be set by peer review, not by a ministry budget line.

 The analyst's verdict